 I was told it was all in my head; that I was imagining this was happening to me.
 One PCP actually wrote in my chart that I was a "psychiatric patient" and refused to see me again until I was cleared by the local psychiatrist.
 Another so-called "expert" associate professor of the movement disorder department of a major PD research university advised me that there was "no way" I had PD.
 In her opinion I was suffering from an extreme anxiety disorder and needed only to take up meditation and yoga.
 She refused to do any tests on me so that she "did not waste my money".
 After enduring years of this kind of treatment I believe I became convinced that I was losing my mind and toward the end only wanted to be sent away until someone could SAVE ME!!

-Someone did save me.
-A brilliant movement disorder neurologist in South Florida who became in that moment my personal angel.
+Upon returning to South Florida, a visit to a progressive movement disorder neurologist in South Florida sent me for a DATSCAN and the diagnosis of Early Onset Parkinsons.
 Read about him and my five year odyssey to get to that diagnosis along with highs and lows in the years that have followed right here.

 Lisa Vullo ❤️❤️❤️